All you need to know about UPI

 Simplicity: The concept behind the UPI was to make the application as simple as possible.
 Transactions carried out on application should be as simple as swiping a phonebook entry and making a call.
 An account holder should be able to send and receive money through their smartphone with only virtual payment address (VPA) without using additional account information.
-All they need to do is to pay to or request from a payment address (like Mobile number, Aadhaar number, Account number, VPA, MMID or Mobile Money Identifier etc.) with a single click.
+All they need to do is to pay to or a request from a payment address (like Mobile number, Aadhaar number, Account number, VPA, MMID or Mobile Money Identifier, etc.) with a single click.

 Innovation: The idea here was to come up with a solution so that application providers can take advantage of enhancement and innovative user interface features in mobile devices without having to change the whole interface.

 Adoption: Taking the size of the potential user base into consideration, the idea was to find a solution which should not crash and be scalable to a billion users.
 It should allow gradual adoption across all smartphone and feature phone users and provide full interoperability across all payment players, phones and between multiple identifiers such as Aadhaar number, IFSC, mobile number, and virtual payment address (VPA).
-Smartphone users should be able to send money to others who are not using mobile application and vice versa.
+Smartphone users should be able to send money to others who are not using a mobile application and vice versa.

 Security: Security was one of the significant areas of concern.
-The solution had to provide end-to-end strong security and data protection from phishing, risk, scoring etc. It should offer 2 Factor Authentication for convenience.
+The solution had to provide end-to-end strong security and data protection from phishing, risk, scoring, etc. It should offer 2 Factor Authentication for convenience.
 2 Factor Authentication is quite similar to OTP.

 Who can use UPI?